 Once an industrial area of warehouses, now the streets are full of restaurants, bars, clubs, galleries and tattoo parlours — all in the midst of gentrification.

-As we walked the streets, I was amazed at how many large murals there were on each and every wall including the columns of the highway underpass.
+As we walked the streets, I was amazed at how many large murals there were on each and every wall covered in graffiti paint including the columns of the highway underpass.

 Here’s a video of some of the photos I took that afternoon in Deep Ellum